TratonGossink/TratonGossink/README.md

 ### Other Used Tech Stacks
 CoreData | Cocoa Pods | SQLite | Python

+### Current Projects
-### Current Projects🛠️ I’m currently working on my own Grocery Gets app using SwiftData.
+🛠️ I’m currently working on my own Grocery Gets app using SwiftData.
 This app is to serve as a checklist style app with expanding list features to keep things clean and straight to the point.
 Even though many people are not using SwiftData yet, I am still excited to dive into new advancements in Swift to gain insight and experience.

 ## Hacktoberfest 2023 🎃